jamesetaylor3/pocket/README.md

     | D |
 ```

-To run a random scrambled cube, use the scrable tag.
+To run a random scrambled cube, use the scrable subcommand.

-`pocket scramble 20 5`
+`pocket scramble -m 20 -c 5`

-The first number is the number of random turns to apply to a solved cube, and the second number is the number of cubes to run this iteratively on.
+The --moves (-m) option is the number of random turns to apply to a solved cube, and the --cubes (-c) option is the number of cubes to run this iteratively on.

+For more information about the cli, run

+`pocket help`

 ### Testing